enPlace/react-Battleship/README.md

 let hitArray = [];
 ```
 The hitArray keeps track of the current ship being targeted, and is responsible for the "hone in" phase.
 If there is anything in the hit array, we are in the hone in phase.
 The targetStack keeps track of any hit targets that have not been sunk.
 If the hitArray is empty and there is something in the target stack, we shift the first coordinate from the targetStack into the hitArray.

 And lets say that we are starting a new game, so we know these two arrays are empty.
 Here is an overview of the steps the algorithm will take:
 At the beginning of every call to the computer player, it will check first-- is there anything in the hitArray?
-//--if there is only one thing in the hit array, a ship has been hit, but an orientation has not be determined.
+- if there is only one thing in the hit array, a ship has been hit, but an orientation has not be determined.
 Attack the surrounding squares.
-//--if there are two or more things in the hit array, we have a ship that we are trying to attack
+- if there are two or more things in the hit array, we have a ship that we are trying to attack
-//--if there is nothing in the hit array, we check the target stack
+- if there is nothing in the hit array, we check the target stack
-//--if there is something in the target stack && it is not sunk, repeat the cycle.
+- if there is something in the target stack && it is not sunk, repeat the cycle.
-//--if there is something in the target stack && it is sunk, remove it from the target stack and repeat the previous step
+- if there is something in the target stack && it is sunk, remove it from the target stack and repeat the previous step
-//--if there is nothing in the target stack, then we randomly fire.
+- if there is nothing in the target stack, then we randomly fire.